pkhadilkar/replicated-kvstore/README.md

 ```
 $ python test.py
 ```
+test.py works only on Linux or Windows platform.
+To test on Mac OS X family, manually launch kvstore server and use tests in [API](#api).

 Following commands can be used to used test individual features.
 Server should be launced manually as mentioned in the install before this.